|

 2. Pretty much all traffic laws are "flexible" unless there is a cop in sight.

-3. Just because they are a cop doesn't mean there gonna drive according to any traffic laws.
-Traffic laws only apply to you.
 4. The left hand blinker is to signal that it is safe to pass.
 Most roads are narrow, and curvey.
 Most truckers can be trusted even if you can't see, but watch that right hand blinker - if it comes on after he has given you a left hand blinker "all clear" sign then it means "never mind" or "oops, get back quick".

 5. So if you do want to make a legitimate left hand turn first get into the oncoming traffic lane and then slow down (putting on the break lights) and then put on your blinker if not, and your in your correct lane and put on your left blinker the guy behind you thinks your giving him the "all clear" to pass and so starts to pass while you make a left hand turn and CRASH!